 Contact Paul Davis for all your property damage needs.
 (682) 325-1611

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for us to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+(Never use a vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a small amount of time, entry by a person can create additional damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a short time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking or tracking on carpet when possible.
+- Carpets: Avoid being on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Do not wipe or attempt to wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!